-No. Germicidal UV-C (GUV) has been used for decades to disinfect air, water, and surfaces.
+No. UV-C has been used for decades to clean air, water, and surfaces.
 Signify has over 40 years of experience providing UV-C sources for use in a wide range of disinfection applications.

 On a microscopic level, individual, UV-C photons interact with the RNA and DNA molecules in viruses and bacteria to render them non-infectious.